 Are there any women in the apprentice program?+

 Yes.
-All applicants to the program are treated equally.
-There are many women currently enrolled in the program and also many women who have graduated from the program and who have gone on to have successful careers as Operating Engineers.
+All applicants to this Program are treated equally.
+There are many women currently enrolled in this Program and also many women who have graduated and have successful careers as Operating Engineers.
 Be sure to watch the Groundbreaking Women of the IUOE video located on the Home page.
 Also check the Program's EEO page for more information.